John Lennon Quotes About The Beatles 3

 "I go to restaurants and the groups always play "Yesterday."
 I even signed a guy's violin in Spain after he played us "Yesterday."
 He couldn't understand that I didn't write the song.
 But I guess he couldn't have gone from table to table playing "I Am The Walrus.""

 "We were all on this ship in the sixties, our generation, a ship going to discover the New World.
-And were in the crow's nest of that ship."
+And the Beatles were in the crow's nest of that ship."

 "Lack of feeling in an emotional sense is responsible for the way some singers do our songs.
 They don't understand and are too old to grasp the feeling.
 Beatles are really the only people who can play Beatle music."